Jinmo/nesldr-py/readme.md

 This significantly improves the disassembly on the one hand, but as a consequence doesn't allow the ROM to be reassembled in one step on the other.

 ## Installation
-Copy the loader to %idadir%/loaders/nes.py
+Copy the loader to %idadir%/loaders/nes.py, and %idadir%/loaders/nesldr.

 ## Information for developers
 A copy of the input file is stored within the IDA Pro database by the loader.
 This allows all parts of the ROM to be accessed